andaze/WebCorporate/content/solution/amp/index.en.md

   imageDescription: ''
 subtitle: Mobile Content Acceleration" to reduce the waiting time until a web page is displayed
+description: "Andaze Ltd. can perform 'mobile content acceleration' to reduce the waiting time for web pages to be displayed by AMP WEB.
+If your company's website is facing any issues, please feel free to contact us."
 ---
 # AMP WEB